After detecting new hybrid coronavirus variant, Vietnam races to increase testing and restrictions

 In the initial months of the pandemic, Vietnam’s communist-run government imposed frequent temperature screenings, coronavirus testing, targeted lockdowns and other virus detection and prevention measures that drew on its extensive community-health networks already in place.

 This time last year the country was focused on preventing its first recorded death related to covid-19 after a 42-year-old British pilot became gravely sick with the disease.
 He remained hospitalized for four months in Ho Chi Minh City, including 10 weeks on a ventilator.
-He ultimately survived and returned to the United Kingdom in July of last year.
+He ultimately survived and returned to Britain in July 2020.
 But by the end of that month, the country reported its first covid-19 fatality: a 70-year-old Vietnamese man with a kidney illness.

 Now as the pandemic has persisted, Vietnam has joined the ranks of many low- and middle-income countries with limited access to coronavirus vaccines while several highly transmissible variants of the virus circle the globe.
 Scientists say that a variant in India is responsible for the country’s surge in cases and fatalities, which have broken previous global records.